gitcommitshow/otp-gen-chrome-ext/README.md

 # Basic OTP Token Generator Chrome Extension
-A Chrome extension for generating [HOTP](https://en.wikipedia.org/wiki/HMAC-based_One-time_Password_Algorithm) tokens for a single secret.
+A Chrome extension for generating [TOTP]([https://en.wikipedia.org/wiki/HMAC-based_One-time_Password_Algorithm](https://en.wikipedia.org/wiki/Time-based_one-time_password)) tokens for a single secret.

 ![Popup](/screenshots/ext_popup.png)

+**Notice**: This is a working fork of [chipchaderez/otp-gen-chrome-ext](https://github.com/chipchaderez/otp-gen-chrome-ext).
+The original project does not work as of 2023, because chrome does not support v2 version of extension.
+Also the original project did not support `TOTP`, rendering it inoperative for 2FA for most applications.

 ## SETUP
-Submit the HOTP secret key in the options popup:
+Submit the ~~HOTP~~ TOTP secret key in the options popup:

 ![Options Popup](/screenshots/ext_options.png)